December is THE time for getting together with friends, hosting and toasting.

 I get asked a lot about how best to serve wine too and whilst it can be tempting to over chill your whites it can sometime dull the wine so my advise here is don't over chill.
 Oh, and don't serve your reds too warm either - if they’re great wine let them show their character!
 Which brings us nicely on to my next tip - glassware!
 A glass of fizz on arrival is always a treat and the perfect way to start an evening, allowing people to settle in and catch up (always in the kitchen - no matter how big or small)

 Here are a few suggestions for the best party wines that will work well across the board:

 Spritzy, refreshing Vinho Verde full of light citrus fruit and lemongrass with a clean, mineral finish.

-The perfect Sauvignon Blanc alternative, with beautiful passionfruit and white grapefruit and mouthwatering acidity.
+The perfect Sauvignon Blanc alternative, with beautiful lemon/lime, ripe pear and apple fruit and mouth-watering acidity.

 Intense red and black cherry jump out at you with a velvety texture and rich, soft tannins.

 We may have gone overboard here with the number of cheeses on the list.
 But having recently put on a fair few tasting events with our friends from The Wintertarn Dairy and Chorlton Cheesemongers, we were struggling to cut any out.
 Besides you can never have too much cheese around Christmas time right?
 As ever, we've put our favourite wine pairing for each in there too!